FIWARE/tutorials.Time-Series-Data/README.md

-FIWARE [QuantumLeap](https://smartsdk.github.io/ngsi-timeseries-api/) is an alternative generic enabler created specifically for data persistence into the **Crate-DB** time-series database, and therefore offers an alternative to the [STH-Comet](https://fiware-sth-comet.readthedocs.io/).
+FIWARE [QuantumLeap](https://smartsdk.github.io/ngsi-timeseries-api/) is an alternative generic enabler created specifically for data persistence into the **CrateDB** time-series database, and therefore offers an alternative to the [STH-Comet](https://fiware-sth-comet.readthedocs.io/).

-[Crate-DB](https://crate.io/) is a distributed SQL DBMS designed for use with the internet of Things.
+[CrateDB](https://crate.io/) is a distributed SQL DBMS designed for use with the internet of Things.
 It is capable of ingesting a large number of data points per second and can be queried in real-time.
 The database is designed for the execution of complex queries such as geospatial and time series data.
 Retrieval